FUKA-INNOVATIONS/locists/README.md

 [Figma prototype (original)](https://www.figma.com/file/EK3ip251gHwOp1nJYMYION/Locists-Prototype?node-id=0%3A1)

 ## ATTENTION!
-App loading speed is slow which is not a code related issue.
+App data loading speed is slow which is not a code related issue.
 Used API was not originally designed for this purpose and speed issue is caused by API calls.
 API CALLS is designed and customized in such way to fulfill app requirements.